antoniogamiz/dotfiles-back/ubuntu-setup.md

 Install Extensions Manager using Ubuntu Software.
 Then install:

+Search by name seems to work pretty bad in this application, so you will need to look for either the author or part of the word and hopefully your desired result will appear.

 - Custom Hot Corners - Extended (probably you will need to search for gdh word)
 - Search light (search by iceman)
+- Hide Top Bar (search by tuxor1337)

 ## Terminal